Diane from Queens, New York, testifies that her Lichen Sclerosus is 98% GONE.

 It was determined that Diane was overloaded in her gut with candida overgrowth.
 Dr. Sponaugle Explains the Brain Chemistry of Candida Gut.

-Also, what was discovered in Diane’s system were multiple parasites, Bartonella, and babesia.
+Also discovered in Diane’s system were multiple parasites, Bartonella and Babesia.

 Diane left New York and started IV treatment in Florida at Sponaugle Wellness Institute at the end of April 2017.
 She is now 12 weeks into her treatment.
-She explained that the first three weeks of her treatment at Sponaugle Wellness Institute was a trying experience, and she prepared herself, knowing that it takes that sometimes to get to a state of wellness.
+She explained that the first three weeks of her treatment at Sponaugle Wellness Institute were a trying experience, and she prepared herself, knowing that it takes that sometimes to get to a state of wellness.
 When she arrived, she couldn’t absorb the supplements that Dr. Sponaugle wanted her to take.
 She also could not undergo the colonics hydrotherapy that is usually recommended by Dr. Sponaugle and part of his treatment protocol to rid the body of all the toxins that had accumulated in Diane’s body leading to some of her conditions.
-Diane was able to tolerate the ionic footbaths offered at Sponaugle Wellness Institute, and so they were part of her treatment to remove toxins.
+Diane tolerated the ionic footbaths offered at Sponaugle Wellness Institute, which were part of her treatment to remove toxins.

 Diane was happy to report that the Lichen Sclerosus is 98% GONE, and she is ready to go home to New York.
 Diane wanted to thank Dr. Sponaugle, her nurse Sophie, and the Sponaugle Wellness team.
 She stated she would leave feeling that she chose the best integrative medicine treatment option she could in traveling to Sponaugle Wellness Institute.